 The absolutely classic version of the standard exercises in the Buteyko breathing technique of Volitional Elimination of Deep Breathing.
 It is the Buteyko breathing exercises that Doctor Konstantin Buteyko always officially described as the bedrock of his technique.

-These exercises are discribed and explanations given are detailed in our Buteyko Breathing Course by Sergey Altukhov
+These exercises are discribed in detail and explanations given in our Buteyko Breathing Course by Sergey Altukhov

 Disclaimer: The Buteyko Method should only be practiced under the guidance of a trained practitioner, medication should not be altered without consuling your doctor.
 Excessive DIY (Do it yourself) use of the above Buteyko breathing exercises could result in unpleasant symptoms known as cleansing reactions, this is the body ridding it's self of accumulated ‘pathogenic grime'.